WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 ## What is Cold Storage

-Cold storage refers to keeping bitcoin protected by private keys which are generated and stored completely offline.
+Cold storage refers to generating and storing private keys completely offline.
 This is an often-used security precaution, especially dealing with large amounts of bitcoin.
 Because the private keys are not on a computer which is connected to the internet, many remote attack vectors are nullified.